 Students who complete the Arc Flash/NFPA 70E training seminar will learn safe work practices and procedures and as a result, be able to recognize dangerous situations and avoid hazards before an incident occurs.
 They will learn the safe approach distances to exposed electrical conductors and by class end they’ll be able to determine the proper Personal Protective Equipment (PPE) for any situation or working condition encountered.

-We have the 2018 NFPA 70E Update & NFPA 70E/Arc Flash Safety Refresher class available, as well as the complete comprehensive course.
+We have the 2018 NFPA 70E Update and Refresher classes available, as well as the complete comprehensive Arc Flash/NFPA 70E Electrical Safety Training course.
 Contact us to discuss your specific needs and requirements, we are here to help you.

 Every student will leave this class with a much better understanding of the hazards they encounter every day and a newfound respect for electricity.
 This in turn will make your facility a safer environment for everyone.

-Providing the proper arc flash training for your employees can reduce the risk of serious injury and even save lives.
+Providing the proper electrical/arc flash safety training for your employees can reduce the risk of serious injury and even save lives.

-Our NFPA 70E /Arc Flash training course is specially designed for both Qualified and Unqualified workers.
+Our Arc Flash/NFPA 70E Electrical Safety Training is specially designed for both Qualified and Unqualified workers.

 Training is required for employees who face comparable risk of injury due to electric shock or other electrical hazards.